juicystacy/crypto-trendline-screener/README.md

 # Binance Futures Crypto Screener

-Scans all Binance USDT-M perpetual futures every hour, keeps a persistent watchlist of coins that are trending **and** sitting on a valid trendline, and removes them when a confirmed 3-candle breakout invalidates the setup.
+Scans all Binance USDT-M perpetual futures every hour, keeps a persistent watchlist of coins that are **uncorrelated with BTC** and sitting on a valid trendline, and removes them when a confirmed 3-candle breakout invalidates the setup.
+A second pass has Claude judge each qualified chart like a trader.

 ## Logic pipeline

 1. **BTC-correlation filter** — Pearson correlation with BTCUSDT over the last 30 **and** 90 daily candles must both be `<= 0.5`.
 By default the correlation is computed on daily *returns* (the statistically sound approach — raw-price correlation between two trending assets is almost always spuriously high).
 Set `CORR_ON_RETURNS = False` in `config.py` to use raw close prices instead.
-2. **Trend structure** (per timeframe: m15, h1, h4, d1) — at least
-   3 Higher Highs + 3 Higher Lows (uptrend) or 3 Lower Highs + 3 Lower Lows
-   (downtrend).
-A Higher High is a *relation* between two consecutive swing highs, so 3 HHs require **4 strictly rising swing highs** (and likewise per side) — this is what the code enforces.
-Swings come from a non-repainting ±5-bar extremum algorithm that discards unconfirmed pivots near both data edges.
-3. **Trendline** — least-squares line through the trend's Higher Lows (uptrend support) or Lower Highs (downtrend resistance); only the trailing monotonic swing run is fitted, and it requires ≥ 3 confirmed touches within 0.5% of the line plus the correct slope sign.
-4. **Distance check** — latest closed candle must be within **0.5%** of the projected trendline.
+TradFi underlyings (stocks/gold/commodities) skip this filter — BTC correlation is meaningless for them.
+2. **Swings** — a bar is a swing high when its candle **body top** (`max(open, close)`) is the extreme of a symmetric ±5-bar window, swing lows on the body bottom.
+Bodies, not wicks: a pivot is where a candle body got rejected.
+Bars within 5 of either data edge lack a full confirmation window and are discarded, so a swing can never appear on the newest bars and later vanish (non-repainting).
+3. **Trendline + trend** — drawn the way a trader draws it: the line **rests on** the extreme pivots (under the swing lows for support, over the swing highs for resistance), it is **not** a least-squares fit through the middle.
+Every pivot pair defines a candidate; a candidate is valid when
+   - its slope has the right sign (support rises, resistance falls) and is steeper than `MIN_SLOPE_PCT_PER_BAR` (a near-flat line is an S/R *level*, not a trend),
+   - every pivot from its first touch onward stays on the correct side, allowing `LINE_PIERCE_TOL_PCT` of wick noise,
+   - no candle **close** has cut through it (looser `CLOSE_PIERCE_TOL_PCT`),
+   - at least `MIN_TOUCHES` (3) pivots sit within `TOUCH_TOLERANCE_PCT`
+     (0.5%) of it.
+Touches need **not** be monotonic.

+   The valid line with the most touches wins (ties: longest span).
+Its direction *is* the trend — rising support = uptrend, falling resistance = downtrend.
+Stablecoins / dead markets (whole history spans less than `MIN_RANGE_PCT`) are rejected before any line is fitted.
+4. **Distance** — the latest close's signed distance to the projected line is recorded for display; there is **no** max-distance gate.
+A valid line far from price is still tracked, and the table sorts by |distance| so near setups float to the top.
+5. **LLM second pass** — each qualified chart is rendered as a candlestick image and Claude vision judges the trendline like a trader on TradingView (clean stepping pullbacks, visible slope, no closes cutting through).
+   Geometry gives recall; this gives precision.
+The verdict shows in the **AI** column (✓ / ✗).
+Only entries whose line was (re)fitted since their last verdict are re-judged, so a scan costs a few cents.
+Needs `ANTHROPIC_API_KEY`; disable with `--no-llm` or `LLM_FILTER = False`.
-5. **Invalidation** — a coin is removed when this 3-candle sequence closes through the line (below support / above resistance):
+6. **Invalidation** — a coin is removed when this 3-candle sequence **closes** through the line (below support / above resistance):
-   - **C1** closes through the line on volume `>= 2× Volume-MA(20)`
+   - **C1** closes through on volume `>= 2× Volume-MA(20)`
-   - **C2** closes through the line and is **not** a hammer (shooting star for downtrends)
+   - **C2** closes through and is **not** a hammer (shooting star for downtrends)
-   - **C3** closes through the line
+   - **C3** closes through

+   Every 3-candle window in the fetched history is scanned (not just the last 3), so a sequence that completed between scan cycles or during downtime is still caught.

 The watchlist is persisted to `watchlist.json` between cycles and restarts.
 Trendlines are stored as `slope/intercept` anchored to a candle timestamp, so they are projected forward onto new candles in later cycles.

 ## Install

 ```bash
 pip install -r requirements.txt
 ```

+(The LLM second pass runs by default; use `--no-llm` to skip it.)

 > `pandas_ta` is intentionally **not** used — it is unmaintained and breaks
 > on modern numpy/Python.
 The only indicators needed (volume SMA, candle